 Can it be used for more than just salads?

 You bet!
 This makes a great marinade for chicken, beef, or shrimp.
 You can drizzle it over fajitas or tacos, too!
 These BBQ Salmon tacos would be perfect!

-This chipotle honey dressing works great when just saute it over greens, rice, beans, and chicken (aka my breakfast this morning).
+Chipotle honey dressing works great when just drizzled over greens, rice, beans, and chicken (aka my breakfast this morning).